-Fell stitch, sometimes called appliqué stitch, is a very useful hand stitch used for joining one piece of fabric to another.
+Fell stitch, sometimes called appliqué stitch or felling stitch, is a very useful hand stitch used for joining one piece of fabric to another.
 It is not really decorative, but a neat and tidy way of attaching decorative fabrics, braids and ribbons.
 The stitch is visible from both sides of the fabric and therefore is also commonly used as a lining attachment stitch useful for jackets.

 Here are some points to note about fell stitch.